Best Pub Gardens in Cambs and Suffolk

 The Three Hills, Bartlow

-A gastropub chart-topper (a new entry in at number 22 in the top 50 gastro pubs in the UK) The Three Hills is set to be busy this summer, with a lovely covered terrace and extensive garden, outdoor grill and pizza oven.
+A gastropub chart-topper (number 22 in the top 50 gastro pubs in the UK in 2021 no less!)
+The Three Hills is set to be busy this summer, with a lovely covered terrace and extensive garden, outdoor grill and pizza oven.
 We once spent a rather lovely afternoon working our way through the range of Provence rosé, and can highly recommend chilling out in this beautiful garden with top-notch food and drinks.

 The Plough, Fen Ditton